 What is Common Law Marriage: Massachusetts?

-How to get a Common Law Marriage in Massachusetts
+How to get a Common Law Marriage Massachusetts

-2. Common law Marriage MA: Typically, there four general requirements to validate a common law marriage.
+2. Common law Marriage MA: Typically, there four general requirements to validate a common-law marriage.
 The first requirement is: you and your partner must live together.
-Maintaining the same residence is crucial to recognize a common law marriage.
+Maintaining the same residence is crucial to recognize common-law marriage.

-5. Common law Marriage MA: The last requirement to securing a common law marriage is that you and your spouse must intend to be married.
+5. Common-law Marriage MA: The last requirement of securing a common law marriage is that you and your spouse must intend to be married.
 This means—according to common law marriage MA law, that you and your spouse must go before a court of law or official and declare that you wish to be married.